-As well as our research driven trials and extension, CWFS are involved in a broad range of activities and partnerships to benefit growers, industry and our regional communities in Central Western NSW.
-Trial results are accessible to members only for six months before wider publication.
-Upcoming events are listed in our Events section.
-Snapshot is a quick overview of some of the above, key points from trials and other topics of interest.
+As well as our research driven trials and extension, CWFS is involved in a broad range of activities and partnerships to benefit growers, industry and our regional communities.
+Snapshot is an overview of recent workshops and events, key points from trials and other relevant topics of interest.

 NB: Upcoming events are listed in the Calendar.
 Our yearly compendiums with all trial results are in Resources – Member’s section.
 Newsletters are only able to be accessed by members.